Logarithmic Donaldson-Thomas theory: Moduli of target expansions

-By construction, the morphisms in this system satisfy the conditions required for the limit to be a cone space, see Definition~\ref{def: cone-space}.
+The quotient as a set is precisely the set of embedded $1$-complexes in $\Sigma$.
+This also endows it, for example, with the structure of a topological space.
+We find this topological structure useful in thinking about the problem, but do not need it any technical sense here.
+This latter structure is examined more thoroughly in~\cite{KH22}.

-By equivariant resolution of singularities, it can be guaranteed that the cones of $T$ are smooth.
-This can be done either by applying equivariant resolution in the construction of the complexes $\mathbb Y_G$ above, or by applying resolution to the output of the construction.
-From this point forth, we only worth with those $T$ that are smooth.
+By toric resolution of singularities, we can guarantee that the cones of $T$ are smooth.
+From this point forth, we only work with those $T$ that are smooth.
+In parallel constructions in Gromov--Witten theory, it is natural to allow toric singularities in analogous spaces~\cite{AW,GS13}.
+We choose not to do this here, however this is largely for convenience in the applications that we currently foresee~\cite{MR22}.

-\begin{remark} Note that the cone spaces $\mathsf T$ constructed above are non-unique.
+\begin{remark} Note that the cone spaces $T$ constructed above are non-unique.
 The ambiguity arises from the inductive construction of the subdivision $\mathbb Y_G$ as a subdivision of $\mathbb X_G$, for each graph $G$.
 The construction is analogous to, and derived from, the result on equivariant completions of toric varieties and on completions of fans~\cite{EI06}.
-In this sense, the root cause of the non-uniqueness of our spaces is the same as the non-uniqueness seen in the compactification problems for tori. \end{remark}
+In this sense, the root cause of the non-uniqueness of our spaces is the same as the non-uniqueness seen in the compactification problems for tori.
+In particular, dropping the smoothness discussed above does \textit{not} alleviate the non-uniqueness. \end{remark}